On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

+\begin{proof} To maintain the property that every vertex in $\widetilde{T'}$ has degree at most 2, these alternating paths have to start and end at a vertex with degree at most 1 in $\widetilde{T_1}$, i.e.\ in $w_0$ or $w_9$ in a block.
+Then, such an alternating path has to contain the subpath $(w_0,w_4,w_5,w_9)$ from one block.
+This is impossible because such a subpath would be a cycle-creating alternating path that has already been augmented. \end{proof}

-Alternating paths that start and end with exactly one tour edge and one non-tour edge do not change the number of edges in the 2-matching.
-Note that there are only four possibilities for such alternating paths, namely such visiting the following vertices of a single copy of $S$: $(w_0,w_4,w_5)$; $(w_0,w_4,w_3)$; $(w_9,w_5,w_4)$ and $(w_9,w_5,w_6)$.
-Note that each of the possibilities adds either $\{w_0,w_4\}$ or $\{w_5,w_9\}$.
-Thus, the copy of $S$ visited by such a path is not cycle-containing since the decomposition to alternating paths is edge-disjoint.
-Hence, these alternating paths do not remove any cycle created by cycle-creating paths.
+\begin{lemma} Alternating paths that start and end with one tour edge and one non-tour edge do not remove any cycle in $\widetilde{T_1}$. \end{lemma}

+\begin{proof} Note that there are only four possibilities for such alternating paths, namely such visiting the following vertices of a single block: $(w_0,w_4,w_5)$; $(w_0,w_4,w_3)$; $(w_9,w_5,w_4)$ and $(w_9,w_5,w_6)$.
+Each of the possibilities adds either $\{w_0,w_4\}$ or $\{w_5,w_9\}$.
+Thus, the block visited by such a path is not cycle-containing since the decomposition of alternating paths is edge-disjoint.
+Hence, these alternating paths do not remove any cycle in $\widetilde{T_1}$. \end{proof}

 Last, alternating paths starting and ending with tour edges decrease the number of edges in the 2-matching by one.
 As the alternating paths of the previous type do not remove cycles, either these paths remove a cycle created by the cycle-creating alternating paths or the cycle remains in $\widetilde{T'}$.
 The alternating paths of this type are called \emph{cycle-removing}.